Call for Papers

 Participation without presentation is also possible.
 The conference language is English and there will be an option for hybrid participation.
 The idea consolidation cafe requires in-person participation.

 The Pluralumn* Workshop is free of charge.
-We hope to provide some participants with a stipend to cover travel expenditures.
+While we will provide some participants with a limited stipend to cover travel expenditures, we are not able to cover flight costs of any kind.
 We would kindly ask participants to prioritize internal funding from their home institutions.
-Further information will be provided with acceptance notification.
+Further information will be provided with the acceptance notification.

 We are currently in the process of organizing an edited volume (likely in the Palgrave Series) collecting papers of the Pluralumn* Workshop.
 If you are interested in contributing to this volume, please note that you should be prepared to submit a full draft of your paper until the workshop begins.